amymathews/cisc187-assignments/lab13-list-struct/README.md

 ### 1. Create files
 Create the files `list.h` and `list.cpp`.

+Create the file `main.cpp`,
+even though implementing `main` is an optional step.

 ### 2. struct `list`
 Define a struct `list` in file `list.h`.